Social franchising – what we’ve learned from Gig Buddies in a Box

 Can you explain what you’re doing in a tweet?

-And make sure you create an area on your website (or a separate website like www.gigbuddiesinabox.org to create an easy place to point people to).
+And make sure you create an area on your website (like www.gigbuddiesinabox.org to create an easy place to point people to).

 - Work out with your beneficiaries (the people who benefit from your existing work) what it is that makes your project special and worth sharing